2026 05 31 Thumbnail

 What this changes: Pick up any bottle from today’s list and run these three steps — nose, sip, finish.
 That’s the whole education right there.

-The Perfect Pour app — coming soon.
+The Perfect Pour app — beta open now, launches July 4.
 For the full deep-dive on how to actually taste bourbon — the chemistry of aromatic compounds, why opening your mouth while nosing changes what you perceive, the Kentucky Chew technique, and the complete newcomer walkthrough from pour to finish — get notified when the Perfect Pour app launches.
-Get notified when it launches →
+Take your seat in the beta →

 Henry McKenna Single Barrel 10-Year Bottled-in-Bond